emaicus/Rangers-and-Ruffians/docs/Compendium_of_Character_Creation.md

 * __Combat Abilities:__
   * __Shield Bash:__ Use an action to shield bash an enemy, dealing 1d6 damage and staggering them if they fail a contested strength check.
 A staggered enemy looses one of its actions.
 At level 4, damage increases to 1d8.
 At level 8, damage increases to 1d10.
 At level 12, damage increases to 1d12.
+  * __Charge!:__ _(Cost 1)_ As an offhand action, run an additional 10 feet.
+If you run into someone, make a contested Strength Check.
+The looser is knocked prone.

 __Level 1 Knight__